 During the first year, students participate in courses that build a strong foundation upon which to add the specialization developed later in laboratory research.
 The first-year courses include 701, 705, 707, 721, 731, and 732.
-Additionally, first-year students participate in laboratory rotations designed to help them choose a thesis adviser.
-During the second year, students begin research in their thesis laboratory and take specialty courses relevant to the research.
+Additionally, first-year students participate in laboratory rotations designed to facilitate selection of a thesis adviser.
+During the second year, students begin research in their thesis laboratory and take specialty courses relevant to the area of research conducted in that laboratory.
 Second-year courses include 741, 742, which are advanced seminar-style courses.
 Thesis research is performed under the supervision of a program faculty member and is tailored to meet the interests of the individual student.